-To support our growth, we are continually looking for diverse, enthusiastic and committed people to join our team.
-We’ve seen firsthand that the talented individuals we hire today may transform into our global leaders of tomorrow.
+To support our growth, we are continually looking for diverse, enthusiastic and committed individuals to join our team.
+We’ve seen firsthand that the talented individuals we hire today can transform into our global leaders of tomorrow.

-We seek employees with a broad diversity of experiences, in addition to gender, ethnicity, age, viewpoint and more.
+We seek employees with a breadth of experiences, in addition to diversity in experience, gender, race, ethnicity, age and more.
 We take a multi-faceted approach to recruiting.
-In addition to our traditional recruitment activities, we focus our efforts on students and recent college graduates, military personnel, local hiring and community talent networks.
+In addition to our traditional recruitment activities, we focus our efforts on students and recent university graduates, military personnel, local hiring and community talent networks.

 Our merchandising internships, in particular, are coveted amongst students who are majoring in fashion, retail and business administration.
-On average, 75% of interns from the merchandising program in the U.S. go on to join us full-time after completing college.
-In Canada, close to 30% of our merchandise student Co-ops transition to full-time or contract positions upon graduation.
+On average, 80% of interns from the merchandising program in the U.S. go on to join us full-time after completing college.
+In Canada, over 35% of our merchandise operations and planning and allocation co-ops transition to full-time or contract positions upon graduation.
 In the U.K., nearly 75% of merchandising and buying placement students go on to join our Graduate Programme following completion of their university degree courses.

 Learn more about our career opportunities for students:

-With approximately 216,000 Associates and 3,600 stores across the globe, our hourly store Associates are our largest source of talent.
-But more than that, they are the face of our brands, welcoming customers and providing a delightful shopping experience.
-Behind the scenes, the hourly Associates in our distribution centers ensure our stores continue to deliver a treasure hunt experience, distributing new products quickly and efficiently.
+With about 235,000 Associates and more than 3,800 stores across the globe, our hourly store Associates are our largest population of talent.
+But more than that, they are the face of our brands, welcoming customers and providing an exciting shopping experience.
+Behind the scenes, the hourly Associates in our distribution centers ensure our stores continue to deliver a treasure hunt experience by distributing new products quickly and efficiently.
 Our Loss Prevention Associates ensure our merchandise is protected and our shoppers continue to experience a safe and secure shopping environment.

 To assist in our recruitment efforts, we work closely with community-based organizations in the U.S. and Canada to actively recruit people who may face employment challenges.
 These agencies often pre-screen and train the candidates that we hire for our stores and distribution centers.
 The relationship between TJX and the community-based organizations is beneficial on many levels: